-Optimization is achieved by tuning the parameters for the two states of a BLE device:
+Optimization is achieved by tuning the parameters for the two states of Bluetooth LE devices:

-- Allows a slave to skip connection events without the central device dropping the connection.
-Thus, a slave device can skip several connection events if it does not have additional data resulting in power savings.
+Allows a peripheral to skip connection events without the central device dropping the connection.
+Thus, a peripheral device can skip several connection events, especially if it does not have additional data, resulting in power savings.

-- The Slave latency ranges from 0 to ((connSupervisionTimeout/ connInterval) – 1).
+The Peripheral Latency ranges from 0 to ((connSupervisionTimeout/ connInterval) – 1).

-- A slave latency of 0 means the slave is not allowed to skip any connection events.
+A peripheral latency of 0 means the peripheral is not allowed to skip any connection events.

-- Ranges from 20 milliseconds to 10.24 seconds.
+Theoretically, it ranges from 20 milliseconds to 10,485.759375 seconds (yes, you read that max number right!).
+However, most stacks cap the maximum to a smaller number, usually 10.24 seconds.
 The longer the interval, the less current the device will consume during the advertising state.
 This is a more important parameter when working with broadcast-only devices such as beacons.

-- For connected-devices, increasing the advertising interval will have a limited impact on battery life savings after a certain point: the current consumption will be lower during the advertising state, however, the central will take longer to find the advertising device causing the advertising period to be higher (which may lead to higher power consumption than in the case where the advertising interval is shorter).
+For connected devices, increasing the advertising interval will have a limited impact on energy savings after a certain point: the current consumption will be lower during the advertising state, however, the central will take longer to find the advertising device causing the advertising period to be higher (which may lead to higher power consumption than in the case where the advertising interval is shorter).

-- Another parameter that affects the current consumption during advertising is how many payload bytes are sent in each advertising packet.
+Another parameter affecting current advertising consumption is how many payload bytes are sent in each advertising packet.
 Therefore, it may be beneficial in terms of current consumption to only place primary advertising data in the advertising packet and place all secondary data in the scan response packet, as advertising packets are sent much more frequently than scan response packets.

 If you plan to transfer data in large bursts you may exceed the recommended peak, which may negatively impact both the capacity and lifetime of the battery.
 For sending large quantities of data, look for ways to optimize the transfer:

-- Adjust connection intervals, advertising intervals and slave latency parameters accordingly.
+Adjust connection intervals, advertising intervals, and peripheral latency parameters accordingly.

-- For sensor-based devices, only measure and prepare data if the client has subscribed to the associated characteristic.
-The same is true on the other side (on the client/mobile side), only subscribe to characteristic that you’re interested in.
+For sensor-based devices, only measure and prepare data if the client has subscribed to the associated characteristic.
+The same is true on the other side (on the client/mobile side), only subscribe to characteristics that you’re interested in.

-- Consider how much of the time the device will be used.
-If the device will mostly stay in the idle state, then focus on optimizing the sleep-state power consumption as much as possible.
+Consider how much of the time the device will be used.
+If the device will mostly stay in the idle state, then focus on optimizing the power consumed during the sleep state as much as possible.
 Conversely, if the device will be active most of the time, then focus on reducing the active-state current draw.

 What to measure?